-- (1) Table 2 sets out - - (a) classes of use for specified land that are additional to the classes of use that are permissible in the zone in which the land is located; and - (b) the conditions that apply to that additional use. - (2) Despite anything contained in the zoning table, land that is specified in the Table to subclause (1) may be used for the additional class of use set out in respect of that land subject to the conditions that apply to that use.
+(1) Table 2 sets out-

+- (a) classes of use for specified land that are additional to the classes of use that are permissible in the zone in which the land is located; and - (b) the conditions that apply to that additional use.

+(2) Despite anything contained in the zoning table, land that is specified in the Table to subclause (1) may be used for the additional class of use set out in respect of that land subject to the conditions that apply to that use.

-Table 2 - Specified additional uses for zoned land in Scheme area No. Description of land Additional use Conditions No. A1 A2 - Additional use As 'I' use - Tavern, As 'A' use - Restaurant As 'D' use - Recreation - private The symbols in Table 2 have the same meaning as the symbols in Table 1 and Clause 18 (2).
+No. Description of land Additional use Conditions A1 A2 Lot 9500 Monkey Mia Road, Denham; and Lot 9000 Denham Road, Denham As 'T use - Tavern, As 'A' use - Restaurant As 'D' use - Recreation-private The symbols in Table 2 have the same meaning as the symbols in Table 1 and Clause 18 (2).
 Development shall generally be in accordance with a Structure Plan, which has been prepared in accordance with Part 4, Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015 (as amended) and endorsed by the Western Australian Planning Commission.
-Council shall only have the ability to consider additional uses of Restaurant, Recreation - private, and Tavern in locations clearly nominated on an approved Structure Plan and where they are associated with short term accommodation.
-Council shall only consider any 'l' uses where associated with a restaurant or short term accommodation.
-In considering an application the local government shall have regard for: The need to ensure that commercial uses do not negatively impact on the amenity of residential development by virtue of noise, traffic, odour and emissions.
+Council shall only have the ability to consider additional uses of Restaurant, Recreation-private, and Tavern in locations clearly nominated on an approved Structure Plan and where they are associated with short term accommodation.
+Council shall only consider any T uses where associated with a restaurant or short term accommodation.
+In considering an application the local government shall have regard for- 1.
+The need to ensure that commercial uses do not negatively impact on the amenity of residential development by virtue of noise, traffic, odour and emissions.
 Accordingly any application shall be accompanied by a detailed report addressing these matters.
+2. Adequate landscaping buffers to adjacent residential lots or uses to be provided to the satisfaction of Council.
+3. Demonstrated provision for adequate on site carparking, loading / unloading areas, truck turnaround areas, service area and bin locations.
+4. The need to ensure that development is small scale with a limited seating capacity as deemed suitable by the Council.